doselect/docs.doselect.com/source/includes/_webhooks.md

 ## Test Session

 The actions sent by a test session are listed below.
-These actions are sent for all tests on DoSelect.
+These actions are sent for all tests associated with your account on DoSelect.

 Sender       | Action | Description
 ------------ |------- | --------